 A constant is to be mnemonically defined using all capital letters and underscores such as MAX_NAME_CHARS.
 Further, your program is to contain no "magic constants."
-That is, all magic constants must be #defined to make program modification easier.
+That is, all magic constants must be #defined to make program modification easier and program readabilty better.
 In the case below, 100 is a magic constant and if used in several places throughout a program, can create problems if 100 is to be modified for any reason.